lukateg/strength-age/README.md

 // - start cleaning up the code
 // - implement custom hooks for all mutations and implement them

-// - IMPLEMENT DISABLED WHEN ADDING MATERIALS TO THE LESSONS IF ALREADY IN
-// - create checkboxList component from existin-material-view and existing-materials-list and implement disabled for each item if in list

 // UPLOAD COMPONENT
-// - add error handling
-// - make component really reusable
-// - add max length
-// - add validation so user cannot upload same files
 // - remove support for TXT, DOCX and others and lower the size limit

-nastavi refactor od lessons foldera

 # MVP Plan for Teach.me